Claim-Academy/capstone-backend-school-mgmt-system/README.md

 ### Students 🧑‍🎓

 - [ ] `GET /api/students` - Get all students.
 Admin gets all.
 Teacher gets only their students (across all classes).
+When an admin clicks on a student, they can see all of their classes and average grades.
 - [ ] `GET /api/students/student` - Get a student.
 Admin gets any.
 Teacher gets their own students.
 - [ ] `POST /api/students` - Create a student (admin only).
 - [ ] `PUT /api/students/:studentId` - Update a student.
 Admin updates any.
 Teacher updates their own students.